NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

           u_k = \frac{y_k-\hat{y}_k} {\hat{\sigma}_{y,k}}

-     If the values of :math:`{u_k}` follow standard normal distribution, the resulting surrogate model may be considered well-constructed.
+     If the values of :math:`{u_k}` follow the standard normal distribution, the resulting surrogate model may be considered well-constructed.
 The Cramer-Von Mises test is calculated using the ``scipy.stats.cramervonmises`` function in the Python package Scipy, and the resulting p-value is displayed.
 Conventionally, if the p-value exceeds a significance threshold, e.g. 0.05, the null hypothesis that the samples are from a normal distribution is not rejected, meaning the samples may be considered to follow a Gaussian distribution.

 ..
 [Rasmussen2006]
 	Rasmussen, C.E. and Williams, C.K.
 (2006). *Gaussian Process for Machine Learning*.
-Cambridge, MA: The MIT Press, 2006 (available on-line at http://www.gaussianprocess.org/gpml/)
+Cambridge, MA: The MIT Press, 2006 (available online at http://www.gaussianprocess.org/gpml/)
 ..
 [Kyprioti2020]
 	Kyprioti, A.P., Zhang, J., and Taflanidis, A.A.
 (2020).
 Adaptive design of experiments for global Kriging metamodeling through cross-validation information. *Structural and Multidisciplinary Optimization*, 1-23.
 ..
 [Kyprioti2021]